 AGEs give food products yellow color-aroma to a black-burnt smell.
-AGE compounds form complex many chemical reaction pathways [5, 13].
+AGE compounds form manv complex chemical reaction pathways [5,13].
 The most typical is the Maillard reaction pathway, which reduces sugars (glucose/fructose) - the protein forming Schiff base.
 Schiff base undergoes Amadori intramolecular rearrangement for glucose and Heyns intramolecular rearrangement for fructose to form

 Amadori and Heyns compounds.
-Compounds Amadori and Heyns undergo multiple reaction stages, forming intermediate compounds, including adicarbonvl.
-The compounds αdicarbonyls (glyoxal, methylglyoxal, and 3-deoxyglycosone) bind with amino acids (lysine, arginine, and cysteine) to form stable glycation products, including carboxyethyl lysine, argpyrimidine, and carboxyethyl cysteine (Figure 5) [14].
+Amadori Compounds and Heyns stages, undergo multiple reaction forming intermediate compounds. including $\alpha$ -dicarbonyl.
+The compounds $\alpha$ -dicarbonyls (glyoxal; methylglyoxal, and 3-deoxyglycosone) bind with amino acids (lysine; arginine, and cysteine) to form stable glycation products, including carboxyethyl lysine, argpyrimidine, carboxyethyl cysteine (Figure 5) [14].

 Figure 5.
-Pathway for the formation of α -dicarbonyls from the Maillard reaction [5]
+Pathway for the formation of $\alpha$ -dicarbonyls from the Maillard reaction [5]

-In addition to the Maillard reaction pathway, the lipid peroxide reaction pathway occurs when lipids at elevated temperatures increase free radicals. taking away the charge of lipid structures and increasing their instability.
-This together with reaction. oxidation. promotes the breakdown of the structure from large molecules to chemical compounds with smaller molecules such as malonic dialdehyde, and trans-4hydroxy-2-nonenal (4-HNE), glyoxal, methylglyoxal, acrolein, crotonaldehyde, hexanal...
-Glyoxal and methylglyoxal belong to chemical compounds of the α -Dicarbonyl group.
-The intermediate compounds α -Dicarbonyl are precursors of AGE (Figure 6).
+In addition to the Maillard reaction pathway, the lipid peroxide reaction pathway occurs when lipids at elevated temperatures increase free radicals, taking away the charge of lipid structures and increasing their instability.
+This reaction, together with oxidation, promotes the breakdown of the structure from large molecules to chemical compounds with smaller molecules such as malonic dialdehyde, and trans-4hydroxy-2-nonenal (4 -HNE), glyoxal, methylglyoxal, acrolein, crotonaldehyde, hexanal...
+Glyoxal and methylglyoxal belong to chemical compounds of the $\alpha$ -Dicarbonyl group.
+The intermediate compounds $\alpha$ -Dicarbonyl are precursors of AGE (Figure 6).